 - going on a tour of where your baby will be born.

 Late pregnancy is also a good time to think about your work and any changes you want to make – for example, negotiating parental leave and looking at your work-life balance.
 If you can, talk with your employer about the arrangements that would work best for you.
 But try to be flexible in your planning, because your situation or feelings might change.

 - Sing or chat to your baby – baby can hear you.

 - Attend birth classes.
 Ask men in your classes what they’re doing to prepare for their babies’ births – are they reading books, watching births on the internet, learning relaxation and breathing techniques, helping write a birth plan?

 - If possible, book a tour of where your partner will give birth.

-- If you know some dads, ask them about their experience of their babies’ births or you could check out our online forum for expectant dads.
+- If you know some other dads, ask them about their experience of their babies’ births.

 - If you want to know more or you’re unsure about specific things to do with the birth or the health of your baby, ask your doctor or midwife.